By Jay Palter | July 6, 2022

 Table of Contents

-Different types of content surveillance make sense in different environments.
-This article unpacks how content surveillance systems work in smart lockers and shares some use cases for content surveillance.
-It also helps determine what type of content surveillance makes sense for your equipment tracking system.
+Different types of asset surveillance make sense in different environments.
+This article unpacks how asset surveillance systems work in smart lockers and shares some use cases for asset surveillance.
+It also helps determine what type of asset surveillance makes sense for your equipment tracking system.

 What Is an Equipment Tracking System?